Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Experiments

+Besides of the accuracy, we also compare the training and inference time of our approach with CDFL~\cite{CDFL}, NNV~\cite{richard2018nnviterbi}, and ISBA~\cite{isba}.
+For a fair comparison, we always used the same hardware.
+For training, we used a machine with an Nvidia GeForce GTX 1080Ti GPU, 188 GB of RAM, and an Intel(R) Xeon(R) Gold 5120 (2.20GHz) CPU.
+For testing, we used a machine with an Nvidia GeForce GTX Titan X GPU, 32 GB of RAM, and an Intel(R) Core(TM) i7-4930K (3.40GHz) CPU.
+We only calculate the wall time for training and deactivated for all methods any unnecessary operations like saving intermediate results.
+Since we used pre-computed features for all experiments, the time measurement includes the time to load the features but not the time to compute the features.
+In average, computing the features takes 92 seconds per video for the Breakfast dataset where 72.5 seconds are spent for calculating the optical flow.

-Using the same hardware and evaluation settings, we measure the training and inference speed of different approaches and report the results in Table~\ref{tab:further-exp:speed}.
-We observe that our approach is $14$ times faster to train and $20$ times faster during inference compared to the state-of-the-art CDFL~\cite{CDFL} approach.
+The results are reported in Table~\ref{tab:further-exp:speed}.
+We observe that our approach is 14 times faster to train and 20 times faster during inference compared to the state-of-the-art approach CDFL~\cite{CDFL}.
 As mentioned before, our approach does not perform any Viterbi decoding during training, which makes it faster during training.
-Also and most importantly, our approach only performs 1 dynamic programming fusion at inference time as compared to CDFL and NNV which perform segmentation through alignment.
-Segmentation through alignment means that at inference time given an unseen video from the test set, they iterate overall training transcripts, perform dynamic programming decoding for each one, and choose the transcript that best aligns with the test video.
+Also and most importantly, our approach only performs one Viterbi decoding step for the estimated transcript during inference as compared to CDFL and NNV which need to optimize over all possible transcripts.
+This shows that our approach offers by far the best trade-off between accuracy and runtime as it is also illustrated in Figure~\ref{fig:speed_accuracy}.

-We think since our approach achieves statistically similar performance compared to CDFL and it is faster during training and inference, for use-cases that speed of training or inference is important our approach is more appropriate.
-Figure~\ref{fig:speed_accuracy} shows the speed-accuracy trade-off figure.